 As well as running on the hills in Cumbria I had some great walks in Grizedale Forest and at Loweswater, Loweswater is quite an isolated lake in the north west of the Lake District with very few humans there on the day I went, rain just started as we finished the walk so I jumped back into the car and then off for lunch.

 I didn't get to do much running after leaving the Lake District as my human running buddy had damaged his leg so walking was the main exercise for a few weeks.
-One of my walks was around a castle in Kent, I hadn't visited Kent so yet another part of the world to add to my list of places visited.
+One of my walks was around a castle in Kent, I've never visited Kent so yet another part of the world to add to my list of places visited.
 Here's a picture of Scotney Castle.

 https://www.nationaltrust.org.uk/visit/kent/scotney-castle